A woman speaks on stage to an audience in a darkened Parkway Theater

 A 90 minute workshop designed specifically for Black and Brown community members to foster connection and dialogue around the history of housing discrimination and racial covenants.

-Mapping Prejudice and Render Free are partnering on a workshop that centers the Black experience as we explore the history of racial housing covenants.
-This workshop is intentionally crafted for Black and Brown community members directly impacted by this history.
+Mapping Prejudice and Render Free are partnering on an online series that centers the Black experience as we explore the history of racial housing covenants.
+This session is intentionally crafted for Black and Brown community members directly impacted by this history.

 Connect with the other Black and Brown community members through story and guided embodiment.
 Share your personal histories that tie into the larger context of housing discrimination and racial covenants.
 Attendance is free and open to all University community members and the public.